 Around this time you should receive your mortgage offer, along with all the terms and conditions surrounding your mortgage.
 You will need this before you can exchange contracts.

 You’re close to completion so it’s a great time to get quotes for your building and contents insurance.
-Your Move has an Insurance Services department who offer a range of competitive products from a panel of insurers.
-To keep things easy we’ll be in contact with you to discuss your needs.
-Don’t forget, you need all insurance policies to begin from the exchange of contracts date.
+We can introduce you to Your Move Insurance Services, who offer a range of competitive products from a panel of insurers.
+To keep things easy, we can arrange for Your Move Insurance Services to contact you to discuss your need.
+Don’t forget, you need all relevant insurance policies to begin from the exchange of contracts date.

 Your solicitor will advise you when it’s time to sign on the dotted line.

 Your deposit will be sent to the seller’s solicitor, along with the signed contract.
 You are now legally bound to the purchase.
-All relevance insurance contracts should now be put into force.
+All relevant insurance contracts should now be put into force.